 - Spirit Filled Church

 So when people search for a Christian Church, Vineyard Church, Non-Denominational Church, or Spirit Filled Church in San Carlos, guess who comes up in their search results!

 Now here is something else I have done.

 So now I think you get the idea.
-I can't answer what are the best church website keywords for your church, but I can tall you they will look similar to mine just adapted for the type of church and the location that you are serving.
+I can’t answer what the best church website keywords for your church are, but I can tell you they will look similar to mine just adapted for the type of church and the location that you are serving.